On the origin of ambiguity in efficient communication

+This implies that for any input configuration we have a different output configuration and, therefore, we can invert the process for every element of $\Omega$.
+The inexistence of $\delta^{-1}$ is due to the fact that

+If a coding machine is logically irreversible then it generates signs which are ambiguous in the sense that they encode more than one referent.

 As shown by \cite{bennett1973}, a logically irreversible Turing machine can always be made logically reversible at every step.
-Thus, logical irreversibility is not an essential property of computation.
-It is crucial for our concerns that a logically reversible machine need not be much more complicated than the irreversible machine it is associated with: computations on a reversible machine take about twice as many steps as on an irreversible machine and require a particular amount of temporary storage \cite{bennett1973, bennettlandauer1985}.
-Therefore, the study of the complexity of the computations of the coding device alone does not seem to offer a \textit{necessity argument} for the emergence of ambiguity but only a relatively weak \textit{plausibility argument}, provided that reversible computations are not significantly more complex than irreversible computations.
-Here we shall show that ambiguity \textit{must} appear when a coding machine interacts with a decoding machine in an optimal way.
+Thus, logical irreversibility is not an essential property of computations.
+Regarding the general questions (\ref{length}) and (\ref{size}) above formulated, it is particularly relevant for our concerns that a logically reversible machine need not be much more complicated than the irreversible machine it is associated with: computations on a reversible machine take about twice as many steps as on the irreversible machine they simulate and do not require a remarkably larger computing device.\footnote{The basic idea is that an irreversible computer can always be made reversible by having it save all the information it would otherwise lose on a separate extra tape that is initially blank.
+As Bennett shows, this can be attained ``without inordinate increase in machine complexity, number of steps, unwanted output, or temporary storage capacity''.
+We refer the interested reader to \cite{bennett1973} for a detailed proof and illustration of this result.}

+Therefore, the study of the complexity of the computations of the coding device alone does not seem to offer a \textit{necessity argument} for the emergence of ambiguity but only a relatively weak \textit{plausibility argument}, since reversible computations do not need to be significantly more complex than irreversible computations.
+However, as we shall see, it is possible to obtain a strong necessity argument for the emergence of ambiguity if instead of considering the complexity of the coding machine in isolation we study how a coding machine interacts with a decoding machine in an optimal way.